 In general a bookkeeper doesn’t close their doors and focus on theses at the end of each month.
 What happens is the bookkeeper updates and reconciles one or two of the schedules each day in addition to their daily requirements.

 When most business people hear the word reconciliation they think bank reconciliation.
-Actually there are lot other types of reconciliations.
+Actually, there are a lot of other types of reconciliations.
 Each month the respective vendor accounts require reconciliation to that vendor’s customer statement.
 On the flip side, bookkeepers send out customer statements or job progress reports.
 Therefore reconciliations are not limited to simply bank activity.

 Trial Balance Review